 Kapton Wires from Allectra

 Allectra recently expanded their broad range of Kapton-insulated wires to include the new multi-stranded radiation-resistant KAP301.
 Allectra’s unique KAP301 Kapton wires have been tested for high voltage performance at various temperatures, controlling for vacuum compatibility during radiation exposure.
 The results demonstrated the long-term performance of Allectra Kapton wires in a temperature range from -269°C (4Kelvin) up to 300°C and radiation resistance of 109 Rad = 107 Gy.
-No other Kapton-insulated wires on the market can match our KAP301 range in terms of radiation resistance.

 The Allectra KAP301 range includes Multistrand wire 0.25mm diameter, 0.35mm diameter and 0.6mm diameter as well as coaxial wire, Thermocouple wire, type K and N and Twisted Pair cable screened with outer insulation.